 Because I don’t.
 I have no idea.
 Is a person ready to run for 24+ hours with only one other ultra-distance event under his belt?
 Does pain exponentially get worse?
 What mile will be the hardest?
 Will the mild elevation changes of Northeast Ohio play to my advantage, or is it still enough to dismantle my legs?
 Does anyone have an advantage in his or her first 100 mile ultra marathon?
 What exactly does it feel like at mile 70, 80, or 90?

-But now, as I stare down the barrel of one long run, I’m listening to others’ experiences.
+But now, as I stare down the barrel of 100 miles, I’m listening to others’ experiences.
 Did you have doubts?
 What was your peak weekly mileage?
 Was there any moment of the race you thought you’d throw in the towel?
 What was the hardest part?
 Is it really all in your mind?
 (Turns out: YES)

-As I prepare to tackle this Wicked Trail, I feel calm.
-Either I have trained enough, or I have not; its too late to try and catch up.
-I genuinely don’t think the training matters after a certain point, unless you seek the podium.
+As I prepare to tackle my first hundo, I feel calm.
+Either I have trained enough, or I have not; it’s too late to try and catch up.
+I genuinely don’t think the training matters after a certain point, unless you’re after the podium.
 In other words, it really is all in your head.

-This is why I’m doing it; I’m not a great athlete, I had never run an official race until four months ago.
+This is why I’m doing it.
+I’m not a great athlete.
+I had never run an official race (of any distance) until four months ago.
 But does it matter?
-When the race clock hits 24 hours at 4 AM on July 29 and the morning darkness is thick and the air chilly in Cleveland, everyone on the trail will have massive exhaustion.
+When the race clock hits 24 hours at 4 AM on July 29 and the morning darkness is thick & chilly in Cleveland, everyone on the trail will be exhaustion beyond comprehension.
 Everyone.
-Time, distance, and dark will leave everyone in the same shoes, not realistically capable of continuing.
-But we’ll remember the first ultra marathon we ever signed up for because, quite honestly, that probably wasn’t realistic either.
+Time, distance, and darkness will leave everyone in the same shoes, not realistically capable of continuing.

-When Your 100 Mile Run Training Falls Short
+When Your 100 Mile Race Training Falls Short

 I am ready.
 Even if my training log doesn’t say so.